bogdan1787/The-Dream---Interactive-Story/README.md

 - **User-Friendly Interface**: Intuitive and visually appealing design for seamless navigation and an enjoyable reading experience.
 - **Cross-Platform**: Compatible with both Android and iOS devices.
 - **Save Progress**: Users can save their progress and continue their stories from where they left off.
+- **Alexa Capabilities**: Integrated with Amazon Alexa for voice-controlled storytelling.

 ## Content
 The story was written by writer Dana Enache, all rights reserved.
 For more information, visit www.danaenache.com.